I bet you’re wondering:

 - The story is surprising – Pitbulls have a bad reputation as aggressive dogs.
 So when you hear a story about a dog who can’t stop “hugging” his rescuer, you get a happy surprise.

-People who are new to content marketing often think that they have to come up with something completely new and original if they want to get any attention.
+People who are new to content marketing often think they have to invent something completely new and original to get attention.

 The truth is that reinventing the wheel is neither necessary nor useful when learning how to pitch journalists.
 You can get very far by borrowing older ideas and reworking them into new narratives (which is why I asked you to analyze competitors first).

-Keep this in mind when you’re struggling to come up with new ideas.
-Instead of trying to create something completely unique, pick something that is already working and find ways to rework it.
+Instead of trying to create something completely unique, pick something that is already working.

 It doesn’t matter whether your goal is to get backlinks or press mentions, it’s always a good idea to factor in SEO when you’re brainstorming content ideas.